 Me: "How are you?"

-Or even worse the person would say something that was supposed to be funny like, "Working hard or hardly working?" or "Are we having fun yet?" and I was expected to laugh even though it was the thousandth time that someone had said that to me and it wasn't even funny the first time I heard it.
+Or even worse, the person would say something that was supposed to be funny like, "Working hard or hardly working?" or "Are we having fun yet?" and I wouldn't know what in the world to say.

-I simply couldn't take these pointless and uncomfortable encounters anymore, so if I was walking toward the copy machine room and someone suddenly walked out of it I would instantly turn around and come back later.
+I simply couldn't take these pointless and uncomfortable hallway encounters anymore, so if I was walking toward the copy machine room and someone suddenly walked out of it, I would instantly turn around and come back later.